ccyanxyz/lightning-testnet-box/README.md

 ### 6.Acknowledgement

-This testnet box is modified on the [bitcoin-testnet-box](https://github.com/freewil/bitcoin-testnet-box.git).
+This testnet box is modified from the [bitcoin-testnet-box](https://github.com/freewil/bitcoin-testnet-box.git).